Iamcogita/Pinocchio/README.md

 </p>
 &nbsp;

-Mindera_Events is a rest arquitecture API made for the Mindswap bootcamp at Mindera using springboot framework.
+Mindera_Events is a rest arquitecture API created with springboot framework made for the Mindswap bootcamp at Mindera.
-Using pattern model view controller, developing a App that stores a mongoDB database of Mindera's Events, relating users to events and managing attendance and waitting lists.
+It develops a mongoDB database of Mindera's Events, using pattern model view controller, relating users to events and managing attendance and waitting lists.
 Also calls an exernal Api to generate a QR code for each Event.